jkulawik/blog/_posts/2024-04-21-discord-alternative.md

-There's something to be said by everyone on the Internet feeling entitled to free service, but even if it is silly to expect it, the truth is that increases in monetisation tend to be annoying, regardless if it's new paywalls or inegrated ads (notably, stream ads are being tentatively tested right now).
+There's something to be said by everyone on the Internet feeling entitled to free service, but even if it is silly to expect it, the truth is that increases in monetisation tend to be annoying, regardless if it's new paywalls or integrated ads (notably, on-stream ads are being tentatively tested right now).

 * **There have been talks of Discord getting sold off to Microsoft in the past**.
 Software getting bought by a large corporation is pretty much never good news;